spoon-l4d2/Plugins/README.md

 Custom version of readyup that allows more control over the footers.
 Creates new Natives that allow you to edit a footer.

 ---

+### l4d2_boss_percents.smx
+This is my custom version of both the `l4d_boss_percent.smx` plugin, as well as the vote boss plugin.
+It is updated to work with my **Witch Voter** plugin, as well as my custom ready up plugin.
+Meaning when you change boss percents, they will no longer stack on top of each other on the ready up panel!
+Boss vote commands are however slightly different now.

+######	For admins:
+When you type `!voteboss x y` it will no longer force those boss percents, it will call a vote like it does for any other player.
+If you wish to force boss percents, you can use the following commands:

+`!fwitch x` This will force the Witch's spawn point to the specified percent.
+`!ftank x` This will force the Tank's spawn point to the specified percent.